Configure Winter Weather Operations

 Configure vehicle feeds to connect to an automated vehicle location system through a supported third-party API or message broker using supported feed types in ArcGIS Velocity.
 If drivers are using ArcGIS location sharing on devices in their vehicles, you can also configure vehicle feeds to consume the track view of drivers supporting winter operations created in previous steps.

-Complete the following steps to configure a vehicle feed from a track view created in Track Viewer:
+To configure a vehicle feed from a track view created in Track Viewer, complete the following steps:

 1. Open the ArcGIS Velocity application.